hexagonix/Doc/Hexagonix/Hexagonix.en.md

 <div align="justify">

 Hexagonix implements, together with Hexagon, a series of Unix-like utilities, with functionality and syntax similar to UNIX and Unix-like systems. **Utilities such as init, login, sh, top, ps, cp, rm, cat, clear, man, among others, are included in the standard distribution of Hexagonix**.
 These utilities make up the Hexagonix base utilities package.
 The login and user-mode environment startup tools are in this package, as well as several configuration files for this environment.
 These utilities generally do not have a graphical interface, only a command-line interface (CLI).
 However, they can be requested by applications that have a graphical interface.
-This environment is available from the [`Hexagonix`](https://github.com/hexagonix/hexagonix/blob/main/hexagonix.img) distribution.

 </div>